 The tragic death of Floris Wever

 Last week 21-year old Floris Wever passed away in a hospital in Chiang Mai after having been involved in a motorbike accident in Pai, North Thailand.
 He was on his holiday.
-This is a terrible tragedy.
+It is a tragedy.
 My thoughts are with his family and friends.
-I have read several articles about him on Dutch news websites and they fill me with deep sadness.
+I have read several articles about him on Dutch news websites, and they fill me with deep sadness.
 The Floris Wever tragedy should raise awareness of the dangers of riding a motorbike in Thailand.

 Motorbike accidents happen very often in Thailand.
-According to an article in the Straits Times about 5500 people die each year in accidents involving motorbikes.
+According to an article in the Straits Times, about 5500 people die each year in accidents involving motorbikes.
 That is an average of 15 people per day.
 The Newspaper calls Thailand the “Deadliest country for motorcyclists”.
-Many tourists have also lost their lives or became injured in such accidents and it’s ongoing.
-Pai is a lovely tourism-oriented small town, about 150 kms northwest of Chiang Mai.
-Unfortunately it has become the hotspot of motorbike accidents involving tourists.
-Riding a motorbike from Chiang Mai to Pai and touring Pai by motorbike have become very popular activities for tourists.
+Many tourists have also lost their lives or became injured in such accidents, and it’s ongoing.
+Pai is a lovely tourism-oriented small town, about 150 km northwest of Chiang Mai.
+Unfortunately, it has become the hotspot of motorbike accidents involving tourists.
+Riding a motorbike from Chiang Mai to Pai and touring Pai by motorbike has become very popular activities for tourists.
 You can find numerous videos on Youtube about these trips such as this one.
-I don’t want to be a boring old fart.
-It really looks like great fun and adventure.
+It looks like great fun and adventure.
 The brainless bloke on this video is not wearing a crash helmet though.

 This citation comes from an article on motorcycle accidents in Pai: “Mrs Banchongchit Channual, a nurse at the emergency unit of Pai hospital, said the number of foreign tourists visiting the hospital for treatment of injuries from road accidents had steadily increased.
 According to the hospital records, there were almost 6,000 road accidents in Pai district over the past four years from 2014-2017, mostly involving foreign tourists using motorcycles.
 During the same period, 4,750 foreign tourists and 1,818 Thais – both locals and tourists, were injured from road accidents.”

-Powerful motorbikes are being rented out to people who are not used to riding them.
+Shops rent out powerful motorbikes to people who have no experience riding them.
 They are not used to drive on the left side of the road.
 Often they are unfamiliar with the condition of the roads and with Thai traffic behaviour.
 This video just shows what can happen.
-This all is common knowledge to most people working in the tourist industry in this country.
+It is common knowledge to most people working in the tourist industry in this country.
 I always advise our guests against renting motorbikes.
-Most tourists I meet are totally unaware of the dangers of riding a motorbike in Thailand.
+Most tourists I meet are unaware of the dangers of riding a motorbike in Thailand.

 I had a motorbike accident myself in 1999.
 I just had started learning to ride my motorbike.
-On a Sunday morning on Sridonchai Road in Chiang Mai I ran into the back of an totally unexpected traffic jam.
+On a Sunday morning on Sridonchai Road in Chiang Mai, I ran into the back of an unexpected traffic jam.
 I damaged a couple of cars as well as my motorbike.
-Fortunately I escaped with a couple of bruises.
+Fortunately, I escaped with a couple of bruises.
 It was my mistake.
-I drove too fast to break in time.
+I drove too fast to break-in time.
 Most of the resident foreigners I know have had at least one motorbike accident.
-If you live in Chiang Mai you are often confronted with motorbike accidents, either from witnessing one or reading or hearing about them.
+If you live in Chiang Mai, you are often confronted with motorbike accidents, either from witnessing one or reading or hearing about them.

 Anyway, don’t let the tragic death of Floris Wever be for nothing.
 Avoid motorbikes on your holiday as much as possible.
 Rest in peace Floris Wever.